AI Glossary

 Stochastic Parrot

-A critical and evocative term used to characterize Large Language Models (LLMs) as systems that, while capable of generating fluent and human-like text, do so by statistically piecing together patterns from their training data, without demonstrating genuine understanding, intentionality, or consciousness.
+A critical and evocative term used to characterize LLMs as systems that, while capable of generating fluent and human-like text, do so by statistically piecing together patterns from their training data, without demonstrating genuine understanding, intentionality, or consciousness.
 The "stochastic parrot" concept underscores ongoing debates about the nature of intelligence in current AI.

 Stream Processing